 - 0.5 oz Lime juice

-The more tropical version also includes the above ingredients, however, in slightly different measurements.
+A more tropical version also includes the above ingredients.
+Although, in slightly different measurements.
 On top of that, pineapple juice, orange juice, banana liqueur, and Dark Rum join the party.

 How to make acid lime cordial

 Acid lime cordial is a great way to sweeten a cocktail without making it overly sweet.